Bogdan-Lyashenko/Data-layer-for-UI/README.md

   .addInterceptor({
   	preCall: () => {
     	if (isNotAllowed) {
 	    logger.info('API call for User data is temporary restricted.') return Promise.reject();
         }
     }
 });

 ```
 Look pretty powerful, right?
 In fact, you can extend it as far as you want, because now you have endpoint to manage work with back-end.
 End-point which was hard to imagine with implementation when you just use fetch('/url/id') directly from view layer.
+Nice.